NAICNO/Jobanalyzer/production/jobanalyzer-server/README.md

 ```
   cd ~/sonar
   crontab jobanalyzer.cron
-  ./start-infiltrate.sh
   ./start-sonalyzed.sh
 ```

 The data logger and query server run on ports defined in the config file, see above.

-## Upgrading `infiltrate` and `sonalyzed`
+## Upgrading `sonalyzed`

 One does not simply copy new executables into place.

-`infiltrate` and `sonalyzed` must be spun down on the analysis host by killing them with TERM, once they are down the executables can be replaced and the start scripts can be run to start new servers.
+`sonalyzed` must be spun down on the analysis host by killing it with TERM.
+Once it is down the executable can be replaced and the start script can be run to start new server.

 ## Adding a new cluster